-When a permittee self-reports noncompliance, at their discretion based on compliance history, environmental harm, timeliness and other factors, the manager may reduce the total points value for the noncompliance by up to 0.5.
+When a permittee self-reports noncompliance, at their discretion based on compliance history, environmental harm, timeliness and other factors, the manager may reduce the total point value for the noncompliance by up to 0.5.

-11.3.3 COMPLIANCE ACTIVITIES
+11.3.3 Compliance Activities

-Templates for the WLs and NOVs) are found as attachments to Chapter 2 of the Enforcement Division Manual.
-Template observations and legal requirements specific to the VWPP Program are found in Appendix C. Of these, only an RCA may be in the form of an email.
+Templates for the WLs and NOVs are found as attachments to Chapter 2 of the Enforcement Division Manual.
+Template observations and legal requirements specific to the VWPP Program are found in Appendix 11.C.
+Of these, only an RCA may be in the form of an email.
 WLs and NOVs should always be sent on DEQ letterhead.
 WLs/NOVs may be attached, but may not comprise, the body of an email.

-11.4 CORRECTIVE ACTION
+11.4 Corrective Action